SpartnerNL/laravel-excel-docs/csv/1.0/exports/export_from_collection.md

----
-pageClass: no-toc
----

-# :rocket: 5 minutes quick start
+# Implementing the FromCollection concern

 [[toc]]

-:muscle: Create an export class in `app/Exports`
+:muscle: Create an export class in `app/Exports` in the same way as shown in the 5 minute quick start.

 :::vue
 .